danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 **Come prepared:** The meeting description should include pointers to documents/discussion that has happened prior, so all attendees can be fully up to speed before the meeting starts.
 In the case of a technical decision, this could be a link to an [ADR](../about-those-docs/#architecture-decision-records) and related PR comments.
 In the case of a UI/UX decision, it could be pointers to the current designs.

 **Update docs:** Update the referenced documents during the meeting as decision(s) are being made.
 This way there's no issue of forgetting what was decided or someone having to be a secretary later transcribing what people said.
-Finally, at the conclusion of the meeting, share/publish the decision to make it visible to the entire team.
+At the conclusion of the meeting, share/publish the decision to make it visible to the entire team.

 <aside class="markdown-aside">
 Shopify has gone as far as <a class="markdown-link" href="https://www.forbes.com/sites/jenamcgregor/2023/01/03/shopify-is-canceling-all-meetings-with-more-than-two-people-from-workers-calendars-and-urging-few-to-be-added-back/?sh=61950fd6fe8a">cancelling all recurring meetings involving two or more people</a>.
 Perhaps once a company gets to a large enough size, a top-down edict like this is needed.
-My suggestion is to consider what problem you're trying to solve by booking a meeting, and then see if there's an asynchronous/written approach that could solve it first.
+My suggestion is to consider what problem you're trying to solve by booking a meeting, and then see if there's an asynchronous/written approach that could solve it.
 If that's been tried and didn't work, then book the meeting, keeping the above guidelines in mind to maximize the time investment.
 </aside>

 ## Small-ish Team Size